kawright/libkite/docs/source/kite_Quiz.rst

 .. c:function:: void kite_Quiz_isEqualChar(char* name, char real, char expected)

-    Test that two given `char` values are equal.
+    Test that a given `char` value is equal to an expected `char` value.

     :param name:        The name of the test.
     :param real:        The given value which is being tested.